Modular Jump Gaussian Processes: Implementation and empirical benchmarking

 \subsection{Phantom}

-In Sections \ref{sec:opt}--\ref{sec:mod}, we assessed model performance (visually and with the RMSE) on the Phantom data for a single train--test partition.
+In Sections \ref{sec:opt}--\ref{sec:mod}, we assessed model performance (visually and with RMSPE) on the Phantom data for a single train--test partition.
 The outcome of a full MC experiment is summarized by boxplots in the left panel of Figure \ref{fig:phan_oos}.

-For a more granular view, the right panel draws black lines conneting RMSEs from the same rep, allowing us to see the best performing method for every training/testing set combination.
+For a more granular view, the right panel draws black lines connecting RMSPEs from the same rep, allowing us to see the best performing method for every training/testing set combination.
 We conclude that most of the overlap of the boxplots is due to variability in the training/testing split.
-The ordering of accuracy from one MC rep to the next is consistent across methods.
+The ordering of accuracy from one MC rep to the next is largely consistent across methods.

-In these plots (and all plots in this section), our two methods are shown third from right (OLAGP) and furthest right (Modular JGP).
-Both show improvement over the global GP and LAGP, although OLAGP is typically outperformed by the Original JGP.
-This is unsurprising, since the Original JGP was designed specifically for data from jump processes, and OLAGP was not.
-But notice that the Modular JGP consistently outperforms the Original JGP, for this data set and broadly over the next few subsections.
-Looking first at the line plot on the right of Figure \ref{fig:phan_oos}, we see that for almost every data set (in particular, 96 of 100), predictions made by the Modular JGP are more accurate than those made by the Original JGP.
-Additionally, the boxplot shows that the Original JGP has higher variability than the Modular JGP.
+In these plots (and all plots in this section), our two methods are shown third from right (OLAGP) and furthest right (MJGP).
+Both show improvement over the global GP and LAGP, although OLAGP is typically outperformed by OJGP.
+This is unsurprising, since OJGP was designed specifically for data from jump processes, and OLAGP was not.
+But notice that MJGP consistently outperforms OJGP, here and broadly over the next few subsections.
+Looking first at the line plot on the right of Figure \ref{fig:phan_oos}, we see that for every data set split, predictions made by MJGP are more accurate than those from OJGP.
+Additionally, the boxplot shows that OJGP has higher variability than MJGP.
+OJGP makes predictions by estimating a boundary line separating points from the same and opposite components as the predictive location.
+Our choice of quadratic boundary yields more accurate predictions, but at the expense of higher variability.
+For more on this distinction, see \citet{park2022jump}.